Courses in English

 ASIA 267 South Asia (GEOG 267) (3).
 Introduces students to the geography of South Asia, including an overview of the physical environment, cultural practices, and economic development.
 Emphasizes the political geography of South Asia and political and social processes such as nationalism and colonialism that have played a formative role in the region.

-ASIA 272 Contemporary India, Pakistan, and Bangladesh (HIST 272) (3).
+ASIA 272 Modern South Asia (HIST 272) (3).
 Provides students with a critical understanding of the political, economic, and social dynamics of contemporary South Asia.
 Themes explored include the development (or lack of) democratic structures, continuing relevance of caste and religion, emergence of right wing movements, contesting representations of the past, and the prospects and challenges confronting the region.

 ASIA 273 Arts under the Mughal Dynasty in India (ARTH 273) (3).
 Required preparation, any introductory art history course or permission of the instructor.
 This course explores the visual culture patronized by the Mughal dynasty in India from the 11th to the 17th centuries.